jchitpin/thinkdeck/README.md

 # ThinkDeck

 A Penkasu-inspired portable PC that incorporates my favourite design elements of old ThinkPads.
+Dimensions are 232x98x55mm (L x W x H).

 ## Why would you want one?

 1. It looks cool and you like the (chunky) form factor.
 2. You need a small(-ish) Linux box, possibly for connecting with other IoT devices.
-3. You want a portable computing device with full-sized key switches/keycaps.
+3. You want a portable computing device with support for full-sized key switches/keycaps.

 ## Features

 1. Full-sized key switches/keycaps in a 40% ortho layout.
 2. Sturdy panel mounted I/O ports for a (i) micro B, (ii) full-sized HDMI, and (iii) USB A 2.0 for connecting a wireless mouse or flash drive.
 3. Display with a capacitive touch screen.
-4. 232x98x55mm dimensions.
+4. Visible LED indicators for battery management status (from the PowerBoost 1000C).

 ## Design compromises

-1. Several millimetres bigger in all dimensions compared to the original Penkesu.
+1. Several millimetres longer in all dimensions compared to the original Penkesu.
-2. Display is top aligned to increase cable management space.
-3. Display is relatively small because most of the electronics are enclosed in the top chassis.
+2. Display is relatively small because most of the electronics are enclosed in the top chassis.
-4. No 3.5mm headphone jack.
+3. No 3.5mm headphone jack.
 Bluetooth audio required unless connected to a monitor via HDMI.
-5. No trackpoint. :(
+4. No trackpoint. :(
+5. The keyboard USB is outside the case because of internal space constraints.
+But this also means the ThinkDeck doubles as a portable keyboard!

 # Materials